Harshithdhara291/weatherapp/README.md

 We can search locations in search bar.
 We can also search weather at device location using latitude and longitude.
 There is also a display of date and time for larger devices.
-We can add locations to our favourite List.